Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 What does treatment involve?

-Especially for heavier treatments, anti-viral medications or antibiotics may need to be taken prior to the procedure to prevent infections.
+Especially for non-fractional high-level treatments, anti-viral medications or antibiotics may need to be taken prior to and after the procedure to prevent infections.

-The treated areas appear red and swollen after the treatment, and the small columns of laser can be seen on the face in a grid-like pattern of dots.
+The treated areas appear red and swollen after the treatment, and the small columns of the laser can be seen on the face in a grid-like pattern of dots.
 The treated areas also feel quite hot after the procedure.
 To reduce this, we offer you a Zimmer cooler, a machine which blows cold air through a hose that can be directed at the areas to be treated.

 What happens after treatment?

-Full recovery takes from 4 to 14 days approximately depending on the level of energy used in the treatment (this can be tailored to your requirements).
-Off-face areas usually take longer to heal, and usually only lower energy levels can be used for these areas.
+Full recovery takes from 4 to 14 days approximately depending on the level of energy used in the treatment and whether the laser is used in fractional or non-fractional mode.
+Off-face areas usually take longer to heal than the face, and only fractional treatments at lower settings can be used for these areas.

 There is a period where the skin appears quite red.
 Usually, this subsides within 1 week in lower energy level treatments but may take up to one month to fade for more aggressive treatments.
 Swelling of the face/eyes may occur for a few days, and sleeping on a 45-degree angle or greater can help to reduce this.
 There may be a mild acne-like break out (small white pustules) on the face after 3 days as the skin regenerates.
 The skin may scab, peel and flake and this occurs over one week.

 What is the difference between the Fraxel, Pearl fractional other fractional lasers, and the Lumenis Ultrapulse laser?

 There are other fractional carbon dioxide lasers from other manufacturers, however, at 60 watts, the Lumenis Ultrapulse is the most powerful.
 The other fractional carbon dioxide lasers including the Deka Smartxide, the Medart 610 laser, Ellipse Juvia, and the Fraxel re:pair laser.
 However, we have chosen the Lumenis Ultrapulse because of its superior flexibility and power to the other fractional carbon dioxide lasers.